Reviewed by Jil McIntosh

 So now you know the difference between all-season tires, winter tires, and other types.
 But how do you decide which tires to buy?

 In almost all of Canada, it’s wise to have a set of dedicated winter tires.
-Most Canadian drivers have two sets of tires: a winter set and a summer set.
-Actual winter tires are simply safer for winter driving.
-In some places (mainly BC’s south coast), the weather is mild enough that all-season tires are acceptable year-round.
-But in most of Canada, all-season tires aren’t enough for winter roads.
+Most Canadian drivers have two sets: one set of winter tires, and another of all-season for the remaining three seasons.
+Even if your area doesn’t get a lot of snow, winter tires are better for cold weather; they do a superior job of gripping the pavement, and that improves braking distances and handling.
+In a few places, mainly BC’s south coast, the temperature is mild enough that all-seasons will work well year-round; but in most of Canada, all-season tires aren’t enough for winter roads.

 Obviously, there are costs to switching your tires twice each year.
 Nevertheless, most Canadians agree that winter tires are worth it.
 Just don’t leave them on all summer to save money — they won’t last long.